Icehunter/Icehunter/README.md

 ### 💬 Favourite Quote:

+Calvin Coolidge:
 > _Nothing in this world can take the place of persistence.
 Talent will not: nothing is more common than unsuccessful people with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not: the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
-The slogan Press On! has solved and will always solve the problems of the human race.
+The slogan Press On! has solved and will always solve the problems of the human race._
-- Calvin Coolidge_

 ### 👍 Describe Yourself In 3 Words:
 Determined.
 Unyielding.
 Autodidact.